tsukhu/rwd-spa-alljs-app/README.md

 	- Run "npm install" at the base of the project directory (containing package.json)<br>
 3) Start the node server<br>
 	- node app.js<br>
+4) Browse the application on any device using http://localhost:3000/

 <br>
 <h4>Added so far</h4><br>
 1) Basic SPA infrastructure for Node.js/AngularJS/Bootstrap/Express/Connect/MongoDB<br>